A Travel Guide to Urbiztondo, San Juan, La Union

 Things to see/do: Surf the beach, attend gigs in hostels, party in Flotsam & Jetsam and be trendy in The Great Northwest food park

-Budget needed: Approximately P5,000 (close to USD 100) for a three (3) day-stay in the area inclusive of the bus fare, accommodation, food and etc.
+Budget needed: Approximately P6,000 as of 2024 for a three (3) day-stay in the area inclusive of the bus fare, accommodation, food and etc.

 Is it wander-worthy?
 Yes, as long as you have the right expectation you will find paradise in this place, which is why I wrote this guide to prevent any disappointment

 How to get there: There are multiple bus terminals in Metro Manila that has La Union as their destination.
 The one we particularly availed of is Partas bus line located in Pasay, Metro Manila near LRT - Edsa Station or MRT - Taft Station.
-Ticket costs P600 one-way.
+Ticket costs P750 one-way as of 2024.